mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 export default App;
 ```

-While it seems like only a single value change, the `createTheme` helper actually modifies several palette values, adapting them accordingly to the dark mode.
+Adding `mode: 'dark'` to the `createTheme` helper modifies several palette values, as shown in the following demo:
-The modified colors are the following:

 {{"demo": "DarkTheme.js", "bg": "inline", "hideToolbar": true}}

-> Note: The colors are modified only if you use [the default palette](/material-ui/customization/default-theme/).
+> Note: setting the dark mode this way only works if you are using [the default palette](/material-ui/customization/default-theme/).
 If you have a custom palette, you need to make sure that you have the correct values based on the `mode`.
-The following section explains how you can do it.
+The next section explain how to do this.

 ## Dark mode with a custom palette

-If you want to have a certain palette for when each mode is set, you can create a function that will return the correct palette depending on the selected mode.
+To use custom palettes for light and dark modes, you can create a function that will return the correct palette depending on the selected mode, as shown here:
-For example:

 ```ts
 const getDesignTokens = (mode: PaletteMode) => ({